Have you been accused of murder? What are the consequences of a conviction under UK law?

 The act of murder involves a person of sound mind unlawfully killing another with the intention to kill.
 The act of murder can also be proven in cases where there was no intention to kill, but there was the intent to cause grievous bodily harm (GBH).

-Even though someone may die as a result of the accused’s actions the defendant may not be found guilty of murder, if they were, for example, acting in self defence.
+Even though someone may die as a result of the accused’s actions the defendant may not be found guilty of murder, if they were, for example, acting in self defence, as is an occurrence in numerous self defence cases.
 However the accused would not be able to claim they were acting under duress in a murder charge.

 What is the sentence for murder?